theREALdebater/eclat/doc/intro/intro.md

 I intend to eventually implement the full Distributed Systems Annex (DSA), with at least one implementation of the PCS.
 See the Ada Reference Manual, Annex E, for details.

-The DSA defines how an Ada program can have multiple �assemblies�.
-Any one instance of the program can run different assemblies on different computers.
+The DSA defines how an Ada program can have multiple �partitions�.
+Any one instance of the program can run different partitions on different computers.

 In addition to this, I intend to introduce a framework for intra-program services, and an implementation of it.
 This would allow multiple instances of a program (each running in its